certyuashuhs/Data-science-projects/README.md

 # Data science projects
- List of projects done on Dataquest
+Provided in this repository is a list of projects completed on Dataquest to complement to acquiring additional data- analytics and science skills.